 Yang Z, Kirton HM, Al-Owais M, Thireau J, Richard S, Peers C, Steele DS Epac2-Rap1 Signaling Regulates Reactive Oxygen Species Production and Susceptibility to Cardiac Arrhythmias.
 Antioxid Redox Signal 27 117-132, 2017

 Merritt A, Booms P, Shaw MA, Miller DM, Daly C, Bilmen JG, Stowell KM, Allen PD, Steele DS, Hopkins PM Assessing the pathogenicity of RYR1 variants in malignant hyperthermia British Journal of Anaesthesia 118 533-543, 2017

-Yang Z, Kirton HM, Al-Owais M, Peers C, Steele DS Epac2-Rap1 Signaling Influences Reactive Oxygen Species Production and Susceptibility to Cardiac Arrhythmias BIOPHYSICAL JOURNAL 112 100A-100A, 2017
+Yang Z, Kirton HM, Al-Owais M, Peers C, Steele DS Epac2-Rap1 Signaling Influences Reactive Oxygen Species Production and Susceptibility to Cardiac Arrhythmias, 2017

 Venturi E, Witschas K, Lotteau SJ, Steer E, Steele DS, Calaghan SC, Sitsapesan R Simvastatin Activates Single Skeletal RyR1 Channels but Exerts More Complex Regulation of the Cardiac Isoform, RyR2, 2016

 Kirton HM, Yang Z, Steele DS Conditions that Promote Golgi Ca2+ Release Facilitate Trafficking of VEGFR-1 to the Surface Membrane in Rat Ventricular Myocytes, 2016